takeawaytrex/jekyll-now/about.md

 - Python web services.

 #### Route53
-* Monitoring and configuration of DNS endpoints for applications and services.
+- Monitoring and configuration of DNS endpoints for applications and services.
+- Networking and DNS management.

 #### RDS
-Managing relational databases.
+Managing relational (SQL) databases.

 Used tools such as:
 - MySQL (command line and server versions)
 - Sequel Pro
 - MySQL Workbench.

+Also have experience:
+- Migrating databases between server types
+- Monitoring and backup infrastructure

 #### Lambda
 Building and maintaining serverless functions.
 - Monitoring systems
 - Automated instance health checks/recovery

 ### Development: